Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Amy Schumer, Mandy Moore and Daisy Ridley are just some of the stars who are speaking up.
+Actress Emma Rovers, Olympic gold medalist Tara Lipinski, comedian Amy Schumer, and Top Chef host Padma Lakshmi are some of the famous names who are speaking up.

 Up to 10 percent of American women between the ages of 25 and 40 struggle with the condition that can make it difficult to get pregnant.
 Between 30 and 50 percent of women diagnosed with infertility have endometriosis.

 Endometrial tissue lines the inside of the uterus.
 With endometriosis, that same tissue is found outside the uterus.
 It invades the pelvis and fallopian tubes.
-Once there, it acts like it does inside the uterus.
-It breaks down and bleeds during each menstrual cycle.
+Once there, it breaks down and bleeds during each menstrual cycle.
 When the blood has nowhere to go, the areas surrounding the tissue becomes swollen.
 This causes scar tissue.

 While the exact cause isn’t known, researchers believe there is a combination of factors that lead to the condition, including: